mstewart2000/GroupProject/README.md

   a) Which bacteria has the greatest effect on plant biomass when the plant is ____ days/weeks old?

-3. Do bacteria species have an effect on plant root mass (below-ground dry mass)?
+3. Do bacteria communities have an effect on plant root mass (below-ground dry mass)?

 # Hypotheses/Predictions
 1.